AdobeDocs/experience-manager-64.en/help/assets/private-folder.md

 ---
 # Private folder sharing {#private-folder-sharing}

-You can create a private folder in the Adobe Experience Manager (AEM) Assets user interface that is available exclusively to you.
+You can create a private folder in the Adobe Experience Manager Assets user interface that is available exclusively to you.
 You can share this private folder to other users and the assign various privileges to them.
 Based on the privilege level you assign, users can perform various tasks on the folder, for example view assets within the folder or edit the assets.

 1. In the Assets console, tap/click **[!UICONTROL Create]** from the toolbar and then choose **[!UICONTROL Folder]** from the menu.